Rakeshchourasia/Zomato_Sales_analysis/README.md

 Objectives

-Data Preparation:
+📊 Data Preparation

-Created a country map table to facilitate geographical analysis.
+Country Map Table: Created a table to facilitate geographical analysis.

-Built a calendar table using the datekey column, adding details such as:
+Calendar Table: Built using the datekey column with details such as:

 Year, Month Number, and Full Month Name